California sees a summer of extremes, from heat waves and wildfires to snow

 “It's not every day you get to spend your birthday surrounded by a winter wonderland in the middle of summer,” he said in a statement.
 “It made for a day I won't soon forget, and a unique reminder of why I love serving in this area.
 It's just one of those moments that makes working up here so special.”

-More light snow was possible in California on the crest of the Sierra Nevada, mostly around Tioga Pass and higher elevations of Yosemite National Park, the National Weather Service said.
+Rain showers south of Lake Oroville in Northern California were expected to continue into the evening, the agency said.

-August snow has not occurred in those locations since 2003, forecasters said.
+A dusting of snow fell overnight on the crest of the Sierra Nevada around Tioga Pass, the weather service said.
+August snow has not occurred there since 2003, forecasters said.

 Tioga Pass rises to more than 9,900 feet (3,017 meters) and serves as the eastern entryway to Yosemite.
 But it is usually closed much of each year by winter snow that can take one or two months to clear.